A Python package for 3D object detection and spatial mapping using a webcam, combining YOLO object detection with monocular depth estimation.

 uv pip install -e .

-After installation, run the webcam application with default settings:
+After installation, run one of the applications with default settings:

 spatial-detector